 Transaction costs associated with the Clifton Agreement were included in the consideration paid to acquire the net assets of Clifton Star.
-The Company received cash proceeds of \$11.0 million as a result of the acquisition.
+The Company acquired \$10.8 million of cash held by Clifton Star as a result of the transaction.

 Upgrade to TSXV Tier 1 and OTC QX status